"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

 "If that's true then what makes him so sure they'll let him go if he cooperates?"
 Nicole demanded.

 "I don't know," Jessi answered quietly.

-Tears were silently running down Nicole's face.
-Stephen noticed, and put his arms around her.
+Stephen noticed the tears running down Nicole's face, and put his arms around her.

 She pushed him away, "I just – I'm just going to bed."
 She rushed out of the room.
 Stephen looked at the room full of kids.